Winter Sales Event - Get $20 Off a New Smart Oil Gauge with code WINTER2025 - Shop Now

 The general rule of thumb that I like to live by is to reorder oil when your tank reaches a quarter.
 This will ensure that the delivery truck has plenty of time to get to you before you run out.
 You can use our FuelSnap website to order oil online.
 Or even better, you can use the Smart Oil Gauge, to alert you when you’re running low!
 The gauge will not only alert you when you’re low, but it will also tell you how much oil you have and how much oil you’re burning, right at the touch of your finger!

 Being on top of how much oil you’re burning is important!
 This will help you figure out how long a tank of oil will last you, and how long until you’ll need to order again!
 I hope this article has been helpful!
-If you need to reach us, feel free to reach us at 203.456.1499 option 3 from 8 am-5pm EST, Monday through Friday.
+If you need to reach me, I can be reached at 203-456-1499 option 3 from 8 am-5pm EST, Monday through Friday.

 Happy Heating,